Hyle-org/devhub-hyle/docs/developers/general-doc/pipelined-proving.md

 1. **Sequencing** happens when the blob transaction is received and included in a block.
 This step establishes a global order and timestamps for transactions.
 1. **Settlement** happens when the corresponding proof transaction is verified and added to the block.

-During settlement, unproved blob transactions linked to the contract are executed in their sequencing order.
+During settlement, proved blob transactions linked to the contract are executed in their sequencing order.

 ## Unprovable transactions